 I wanted to help these musician solve their problems, which is why I started delving into the matter – partly because I was forced to do so.

-IN 2010 I had already been working as a professional guitar tech for a number of years, working on the setups of bands such as The Rasmus, HIM and Amorphis.
+IN 2010 I had already been working as a professional guitar tech for a number of years, building rigs for bands such as The Rasmus, HIM and Amorphis.

 Michael Monroe made a comeback as a solo artist with a new band.
 The starting point proved to be a bit of a challenge.
 The band members lived in several different countries, which meant they often turned up in Finland with a bag of guitar effects and a few cables stuffed in there for good measure.